thatslifescience/github_dev/_posts/2020-03-16-How-Monkeys-and-Apes-Fight-Climate-Change-by-Eating-Fruit.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: 2020-03-16-ssmith.jpg
-teaser: “by Stephanie Smith - winner writing contest" "With people protesting all around the world, how are the rest of the world’s inhabitants fighting against the climate crisis?
+teaser: “With people protesting all around the world, how are the rest of the world’s inhabitants fighting against the climate crisis?
 What role do primates play?
 Why is primate conservation important?”

 source-id: 1hiY0JUFOvb3HfX1wughOx11UGcMIfF-TFK6lnbXN51g
 published: true